 If you’re in the market for a new ultrabook for some light work and general use, but doesn’t weigh a ton, the best ultrabook might be the Acer Swift 5.
 With an ultra-light chassis and incredibly thin profile, this laptop is best described as a jack-of-all-trades; it does a bit of everything, but masters none.
+If you want a bigger computer, take a look at our Samsung ATIV 7 all in one windows 8 PC review too.

 We're sorry, this product is temporarily out of stock